aaccurso/aaccurso.github.io/_posts/2017-02-18-tabisworld.markdown

 Turns out we were finishing the game design phase for a new game and the client was on the verge of approving it when the good news came.
 A new designer would join the client's design team, and he had experience designing mobile games.
 Up until now we were working with web designers, so having a game art designer in the team was a game changer for improving overall quality.

 I felt we could take advantage of this new addition to the team by starting to build the upcoming games with a more robust cutting-edge technology.
-One of the guys in the team had been trying out [Unity][unity] in the past and he was very confident he could start the new game with it.
+One of the guys in the team had been trying out [Unity] in the past and he was very confident he could start the new game with it.
 So between him and I we learned Unity and started to build the game with it.

 And it paid off.